xander1111/Unity-Nonogram/README.md

 # Unity-Nonogram
- A simple nonogram in Unity3D, currently has the ability to create random nonograms of any size.
+ A simple nonogram in Unity3D.

- Currently can generate a gameboard of any size with a randomized puzzle and generate hints for the puzzle.
+ Please not that this is currently very incomplete.